Legality of euthanasia

 Current status of euthanasia around the world:

 Current status of euthanasia in Europe:

-Laws regarding euthanasia in various countries and territories.
-Efforts to change government policies on euthanasia of humans in the 20th and 21st centuries have met with limited success in Western countries.
+Laws regarding euthanasia vary by country and territory.
+Efforts to change government policies on euthanasia of humans in the 20th and 21st centuries had limited effect in Western countries.
 Human euthanasia policies have also been developed by a variety of NGOs, most advocacy organisations although medical associations express a range of perspectives, and supporters of palliative care broadly oppose euthanasia.

-As of 2025, euthanasia is legal in Belgium, Canada, Colombia, Ecuador, Luxembourg, the Netherlands, New Zealand, Portugal (law not yet in force, awaiting regulation), Spain, all six states of Australia (New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia) and Uruguay (law passed and awaiting regulation).
-Euthanasia was briefly legal in Australia's Northern Territory in 1996 and 1997 but was overturned by a federal law.
+As of 2026, euthanasia is legal in Australia, Belgium, Canada, Colombia, Ecuador, France, Jersey, Luxembourg, the Netherlands, New Zealand, Portugal (law not yet in force, awaiting regulation), Spain, and Uruguay.
 In 2021, a Peruvian court allowed euthanasia for a single person, Ana Estrada.
 Eligibility for euthanasia varies across jurisdictions where it is legal, with some countries allowing euthanasia for mental illness.

 Euthanasia is distinct from assisted suicide, which may be legal in certain other jurisdictions.